rust-lang/rfcs/text/0000-reseeding-rand.md

 this, both in other parts of the Rust library (e.g. `collections`) and in other random libraries, e.g. [C++11's `random`][cpp_random] and [D's `std.random`][d_random] both use the algorithms' names.

+Note, `XorShiftRng` is renamed to `XorshiftRng` since the "Xorshift" capitalisation is the correct one.

 ### Thread RNG